How can businesses set up and accept recurring payments from customers?

 Cons

-There are already solutions for small-business entrepreneurs who want to set up recurring payments via:
+Several viable solutions can help small-business entrepreneurs set up recurring payments via:

 - Payment links and pay buttons